Click on each passage to expand for more or less information

 for,clearly demonstrating that this is an explanation of the previous passage.

 The main idea of this verse is that God loved the world.
 The term

 worldcan have a range of meanings, and the precise meaning often changes throughout this book.
 In this verse

 the worldhas two main emphases.
 The first is that God's love and salvation extends beyond just the nation of Israel.
 God is the God of the entire world, not just one part of it.
 So, the salvation described to Nicodemus, a Jewish leader, does not just apply to Jewish leaders, or even to the whole Jewish nation.
 It applies to the entire world.
 But the primary emphasis when John says that God loved the world is that the world is not deserving of His love.

 The worldin this passage refers to sinful humanity in rebellion against God.
 The focus is not on the bigness of the world as much as on the badness.

+lovein the Gospel of John.
+The meaning of this term must be determined by how John used it, without importing ideas about love from our culture or experience.
 It is easy to misunderstand God's love by romanticizing it and thinking that it is natural and necessary for God to love this world.
 The reality is just the opposite.
 Because of the wickedness of fallen humanity, the world is not lovable.
 And therefore, God's love for the world is not a natural expectation.
 Rather it is a supernatural miracle based only on God's gracious character and will.
 God didn't have to love the world.
 But He did!
 It is great news that God's love does not depend on our being good and earning His favor.